 Referrals for ECM may be made by a physician, the member or their caregiver, community service agency, hospital or health care provider, or an ECM or Community Services provider.
-Referrals can be submitted one of three ways:
+More information on ECM referrals can be found on the ECM/CS page of the Alliance provider website.